engineer-man/piston/readme.md

     ]
 }
 ```
-A typical response when everything succeeds will be similar to the following:
+A typical response upon successful execution will contain the `language`, `version`, `output` which
+is a combination of both `stdout` and `stderr` but in chronological order according to program output,
+as well as separate `stdout` and `stderr`.
 ```json
 HTTP/1.1 200 OK
 Content-Type: application/json